lealarcon/rule-of-thumb-front/README.md

 Inside this repo you will find the Dockerfile to build the app in production environment.  if you want to re build the image you can run the `build-docker-windows.bat` file.

-This dockerized app in production environment connects to a instance created in GCP which is running the back-end and persisting votes data.
+This dockerized app is configures for production environment, it connects to a instance created in GCP which is running the back-end and a mongo database to persist votes data.

 If you just want to run it, create a file  `docker-compose.yaml`